Nagri Totial: History

+Geography

 Nagri Tutial is situated in the south east of the district and forms part of Abbottabad district's frontier with the Punjab (Nagri Tutial's eastern border is with Punjab's Rawalpindi Tehsil).
 Nagri Tutial shares a border with the following Union Councils within Abbottabad District - to the North and east by Seer Gharbi, to the west by Nara, and to the south by Lora.
 Nagri Tutial has an average elevation of 1243 metres (4081 feet).
+Lora, the nearest town to Nagri Totial, is accessible by road.

+The Haro River cuts across the village of Nagri Totial, this can cause problems during heavy rains - in October 2025 the authorities warned people to be vigilant are a car was washed away by the river and two people were missing.

+As part of the Galiyat area, Nagri Totial is prone to heavy snowfall in winter months which can cause problems for the people in the area due to power outages and other issues.